Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

 Add NCN data to System Layout Service (SLS), Boot Script Service (BSS), and Hardware State Manager (HSM) as needed, in order to add an NCN to the system.

 Scenarios where this procedure is applicable:

 1. Adding a management NCN that has not previously been in the system before:
-   - Add an additional NCN to an existing cabinet
+   * Add an additional NCN to an existing cabinet
-   - Add an NCN that is being replaced by another NCN of the same type and in the same slot
+   * Add an NCN that is replacing another NCN of the same type and in the same slot
-   - Adding a new NCN that replaces an NCN removed from the system in a different location
+   * Add a new NCN that replaces an NCN removed from the system in a different location

 1. Adding a management NCN that has been present in the system previously:
-   - Adding an NCN that was previously removed from the system to move it to a new location
+   * Add an NCN that was previously removed from the system to move it to a new location

 ## Procedure

 1. Retrieve an API token:

     ```bash
     ncn-m# export TOKEN=$(curl -s -S -d grant_type=client_credentials \